Spectral ergodic Banach problem and flat polynomials: Introduction

-Our methods breaks down for the polynomials with coefficients $\pm 1$.
-Thus, we are not able to answer the weaker form of Littlewood question on the existence of $L^1$-flat polynomials with coefficients $\pm 1$.\\

-We notice that the flatness problem is connected to the number theory and to some practical issues arising in the design of a mobile cellular wireless OFDM system \cite{cel}.
+Let us notice also that the flatness problem is connected to the number theory and to some practical issues arising in the design of a mobile cellular wireless OFDM system \cite{cel}.
 Consequently, it is related to some engineering issues \cite{dow}, \cite{Borwein1}, \cite{Borwein2}.\\